NucleaPeon/peonserver/README.md

 The ``website`` directory is under ``.gitignore`` so it's something you should manage yourself.
 Turn it into its own git repo and then push and pull website-only changes there.

 In this manner, it'll be easier to port to and from peonserver to other web servers, unless you utilize tornado-specific templating/static variable referencing within html code.

+NOTE: *Running ``create-website`` while peonserver is running with autoreload will detect and load your new website, but removing the ``website`` directory will NOT reload, so this must be done manually to get back to default settings.
+This is an unlikely use case, however.*